gw2509/compounds/README.md

 each time the web application starts up.
 As a consequence, any changes are not persisted between invocations of the web application.

-###Database Population
+###Population Script
 The SQL population script was generated from the provided data/compounds.json and data/schema.json files using a Python script (scripts/json2sql.py).
-As of this writing, this is done manually, prior to building the application.
-A pre-generated SQL population script is provided for ease of deployment.
+As of this writing, this is done manually, prior to building the application. __Note__: _A pre-generated SQL population script is provided for ease of deployment._

 See the [Usage](#usage) section for build and run instructions.